 Christmas lights tour in London is essential for those who love this magical season.
 You could join a group for your London Christmas lights tour however we’re going to guide you so you can take it in at your own pace and enjoy the best pockets in the city.

-London Christmas Lights Tour - Oxford Street
+Where to start a London Christmas Lights Tour

 The London Christmas lights tour starts on Oxford Street.
 The lights can be enjoyed from around 5pm as its fully dark.
 Full use of the cityscape is evident with lights strung across the street as well as trees decorated with fairy lights.